 If you have never tried an E-book yet, this should be your reason to try.
 The 328 page book is illustrated with more than 400 color photographs and charts.
 These are his best pictures and it is difficult to appreciate the multi-color sunsets in the black and white print version.

-Because of the price difference between the black and white and the color illustrations it is recommended to make use of the slide shows that can be downloaded from http://www.ComeToSea.us/albums/albums.
-The book has an index for the slide shows corresponding to the chapters.
-The complete slide show collection can also be purchased on a DVD by contacting van Ommen on the contact section.
+- Because of the price difference between the black and white and the color illustrations it is recommended to make use of the slide show for the black and white version.
+The show can be downloaded from youtube.
 Another way to follow the action in the book is to read the blogs on his web site www.cometosea.us which he started in 2009 before crossing the Atlantic to Europe.
 It has many of his best pictures with the stories.